 At the end of the reign of King Souliyavongsa, feudal lords challenged the throne, which in 1713, led to the division of the country into 3 kingdoms: Luang Prabang, Vientiane, and Champasak.
 This rift and disunity created opportunities for invasion, in particular, from Siam.
 By the end of the 18th century, most of Laos was under Siamese (Thai) rule, leading to a costly war in the 1820s.
 This ended in all 3 kingdoms being ceded to the Thais.

-However, with the expansion of French Indochina in yhe late 19th century, the Thais eventually relinquished Laos to the French and in 1893, Laos became a French colony.
+However, with the expansion of French Indochina in the late 19th century, the Thais eventually relinquished Laos to the French and in 1893, Laos became a French colony.
 The French organised this territory as a protectorate, with its administrative centre at Vientiane, and granted it autonomy in local matters.
-The catalyst for change was the WW2 Japanese occupation of Indochina, when a Lao resistance group named Lai Issara was formed to prevent the return of the French.
+The catalyst for change was the WWII Japanese occupation of Indochina, when a Lao resistance group named Lai Issara was formed to prevent the return of the French.

 A coalition government was formed, but with the fall of Saigon in 1975, most of the royalists fled to France.
-The Pathet Lao took control of the country and the Laos People's Democratic Republic was established in December 1975.
-Throughout the 1980s Laos maintained friendly relations with the Vietnamese communists.
+Pathet Lao took control of the country and established the Laos People's Democratic Republic in December 1975.
+Throughout the 1980s, Laos maintained friendly relations with the Vietnamese communists.

 Since 1989, there has been a move towards a market economy, and a general relaxation of restrictions, including the emergence of a fledgling tourism industry.
 In a landmark event, Laos joined hands with its neighbours and became a member of ASEAN in July 1997.